 December 10, 2019

-Web performance is continually balancing between improving key metrics and testing our assumptions with people using our software.
+Site speed is continually balancing between improving key metrics and testing our assumptions with people using our software.

 When 1 second delay can cost up to 20% conversion lost, performance becomes too costly to ignore.

-The user experience impact of bad performance is quantifiable.
+The user experience impact of bad speed is quantifiable.
 53% of mobile users abandon pages that fail to load within a mere 3 seconds.
 Our perception is also limited; after 1 second, our flow of thought is interrupted, and 10 seconds we’re distracted from the task we were trying to complete.

 Google’s search ranking algorithm penalises slow sites as the results are ordered based on mobile speed.
 Additionally, your ads might be more expensive in effect.
 In the future, Google might be visibly marking slow sites in their browser interfaces, effectively signalling to viewers that they’re about to be subjected to a poor experience.